Master of Science in

 DETAILS

 Awareness and understanding of the impact of the constant barrage of threats to life as we know it has become a growing area of academic study.
 Embry‑Riddle has created a graduate program in Human Security and Resilience to support individuals who seek the knowledge to meet these challenges head-on.
-The M.S. in Human Security & Resilience is a 30-credit online program offered through the Department of Emergency, Disaster and Global Security Studies in the College of Arts & Sciences.
+The M.S. in Human Security and Resilience is a 30-credit online program offered through the Department of Emergency, Disaster and Global Security Studies in the College of Arts & Sciences.
 The degree is tailored for recent graduates and working professionals who want to advance their careers in this complex specialty.

 The study of Human Security and Resilience is an exploration of the interplay between economic security, food security, health security, environmental security, personal security, community security and political security.
 At Embry‑Riddle, you’ll have the opportunity to learn these concepts from military officers, scholars, historians and professionals with experience in defense, environmental security, population health, international business, political science, humanitarian law and other relevant disciplines.

-Human Security & Resilience Information
+Human Security and Resilience Information

 - Credits: 30